West Kempsey

 The latest Census data sees West Kempsey placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-West Kempsey had a cultural diversity index below the average, with 88.1% citizens, 93.6% born in Australia, and 96.6% speaking English only at home.
-Christianity was the dominant religion, comprising 57.6%, compared to 55.9% across Rest of NSW.
-The top three ancestry groups were Australian (31.1%), English (30.2%), and Australian Aboriginal (14.9%), which was significantly higher than the regional average of 4.6%.
+West Kempsey's cultural diversity was found to be below average, with 88.1% of its population being citizens, 93.6% born in Australia, and 96.6% speaking English only at home.
+Christianity is the main religion in West Kempsey, comprising 57.6% of people, compared to 55.9% across Regional NSW.
+The top three ancestry groups are Australian (31.1%), English (30.2%), and Australian Aboriginal (14.9%), which is significantly higher than the regional average of 4.6%.

 Frequently Asked Questions - Diversity